elizaOS/auto.fun/packages/docs/docs/installation.md

 1. Create your own Helius account at https://dashboard.helius.dev
 2. Modify the dev script in package.json to call setup-webhook.js
-3. Run `npm run dev` to automatically tunnel your local server and add it as a webhook to Helius
+3. Run `bun run dev` to automatically tunnel your local server and add it as a webhook to Helius

 ## Next Steps